 How Readers Receive and Know Information

-This brings me to why showing v. telling is so crucial, why so many writing teachers and agents and editors and crit partners harp on it: there are many kinds of knowing.
+This brings me to why “show don’t tell” is so crucial, why so many writing teachers and agents and editors and crit partners harp on it: there are many kinds of knowing.
 One kind of knowing, you get by reading facts in the newspaper.
 You are a passive recipient of information.

 Another kind of knowing, the kind you practice every day in your life, is the detective work kind.
 You have to do some reasoning, some sleuthing, you have to actively pay attention to what’s going on around you — what the world is showing you — in order to figure people out, judge a situation, make your own assumptions and decisions about things.

 This is the exact kind of “knowing” that you’re interested in giving your reader.
 By showing them a scene, showing them what’s going on in a person’s head, giving them information but embedding it below the surface, you’re inviting your reader to put their thinking cap on, to dive into your story and go deeper.
-The reader had to work in the second example to figure out what’s going on with both Katie and Karl.
+The reader had to work in the second of the two show don’t tell examples to figure out what’s going on with both Katie and Karl.